andyg72/chitter/README.md

 - some basic CSS / HTML

 ##Areas to improve
-- CSS layout, overall design OK, but needs some tightening up, refactoring
+- CSS layout, overall design OK, but needs some tightening up, refactoring.
-- Currently development environment database is not writing peep_text (but is other fields) but is working OK in test environment, proven through RSpec testing.